 Don’t let it go.

-You’ll get used to this new life you’re entering, even in only two years.
+You’ll get used to this new life you’re entering, even in a few years.
 But don’t be afraid if it becomes ordinary.
 Ordinary is what it’s supposed to be.
-It’s the ordinary days that can contain all the magic of this moment in your wedding dress, if we stop to see the romance of it.
+It’s the ordinary days that contain all the magic – the magic of this moment in your wedding dress, if we stop to see the romance of it.
 Because while this is romantic – the way his arm is around you, the way he’s lifting you up against the backdrop of fall – there is romance in the kiss by the kitchen sink.
 There is a vow in the steadiness of daily love.

 Too often, we let it slip away, stolen by impatience and discontent.
 But you don’t have to live that way.
 Just as you’ll hold on to this moment in the park, captured in gleaming color and hung on the wall of your first apartment, you can capture the first moments of your marriage and keep them.
 You can memorialize the novelty in the normal, making special what too many fail to see.